 - The tri-pedal unit port is under the piano.

 Donner uses the multi-sampled sound engine with a French grand piano sound source.
-The digital piano produces a rich and vibrant sound that is sure to captivate any listener.
+The digital piano produces a rich and vibrant sound that will captivate any listener.

 In the spirit of creating an acoustic-piano-like digital instrument, the DDP-80 has no adjustable effects: